alex-legault/480b-repo/README.md

 __Overview__

 Running on Windows 10, using GitBash/PowerShell to run these commands.
 If a command doesn't work on GitBash, try PowerShell.
-If that doesn't work, cry
+If that doesn't work, panic

 You may need to install some packages if you are running some scripts.
 More here: https://pip.pypa.io/en/stable/getting-started/